+35725368683

 • There are legal problems with the property.

-• The seller or developer has not fulfilled their tax obligations concerning the property.
+• The seller or developer still needs to fulfil their tax obligations concerning the property.

 Legislation (the Sale of Immovable Property (Specific Performance) Law of 2011) protects the buyer without title deeds by allowing them to ask the court for an order of specific performance against the seller.